 2.4.
-Accounting Firm's Reputation and GCOS
+Accounting Firm's Reputation and GCOs.

 The Auditor-Client Relationship factor that has the potential to affect GCO is the reputation of auditor [5].
-As the third party, an independent auditor is obliged to disclose sustainability of the company so in the future it will not harm the owner.
-This obligation is embodied in both the auditing standards and the accountants code of ethics.
+Sebagai pihak ketiga yang independen auditor berkewajiban mengungkap keberlanjutan perusahaan agar di masa yang akan datang tidak merugikan pemilik.
+Kewajiban ini tertuang baik dalam standar audit maupun kode etik akuntan.

 Unfortunately, the intense competition between accounting firms has resulted in not all auditors being willing to be transparent regarding business sustainability.
 Large accounting firms, with a very large number of clients which means they have good financial strength, do not hesitate to give an honest opinion about the continuity of the business.
-As a consequence, the willingness to be transparent for large accounting firms signifies the auditors' reputation.
+Akibat selanjutnya, kesediaan untuk transparan bagi kantor akuntan besar menandakan reputasi auditor.